 The concept of micro-schools is taking off in parts of the USA (see CottageClass and Acton Academy) and extends to low-cost private schools in Africa and India, indicating a growing interest in full-solution school management platforms (recruitment, student information, attendance, and payments - see Bridge International as an example).

 comprising blended learning environments

 and online tutoring.

-Other solutions deliver early learning[12 - Kidaptive & Playosmo], adaptive learning, track steps in problem solving, competency tracking and management (monitoring individualised progress enables teacher to provide customised review and reinforcement on areas of learner difficulty) .
+Other solutions deliver early learning[12 - Kidaptive & Playosmo], adaptive learning, track steps in problem-solving, competency tracking and management (monitoring individualised progress enables the teacher to provide customised review and reinforcement on areas of learner difficulty) .

 Research suggests AI will soon be able to assess